gjkaur/Data_Science/README.md

 # 100_days_of_python

-by Dr. Angela Yu
+Course by Dr. Angela Yu on udemy
-hi
-i made first commit succesfully